Quinten5/CMGT_AI_elective-1/Readme.md

 5. `pip3 install protobuf==3.20`
 6. `mlagents-learn --help`

-At this point, you should see the mlagents help text
+At this point, you should see the mlagents help text.
+This should be enough to get started in Unity!

+### Creating a Unity Scene